plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

     - A logo at `assets/logo.<extension>`
    When inferring the image file, it will look for the following extensions: APNG, AVIF, GIF, JPEG, PNG, SVG, WebP.
    These are the [most commonly used image file types](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Image_types) used on the web.
+- `image_url`:
+   The image url is used to point to a hosted image online through its full path.
+   The head matter does not handle relative paths (as far as I know), so we need to supply the full path.

+Example of the difference between `image` and `image_url`:
+`image=birdhouse.jpeg` and `image_url=http://www.yourdomain.com/assets/birdhouse.jpeg`

 In the `assets` folder we have 4 jpeg images with the following file names:
 - app.jpeg